 System Resources

-Resources are to be provisioned by free and open access on local compute or as a non-proprietary cloud service assuming the user has ensured appropriate access (via internet connections and/or cloud fees) to code and data repositories.
+Resources are to be provisioned by free and open access on local compute and as a non-proprietary cloud service assuming the user has ensured appropriate access (via internet connections and/or cloud fees) to code and data repositories.
 Code and data repositories are to be open access and code repositories are to be free.

 The user should have the option for executing the system at low, debug, nominal, high and maximum performance/cost levels.
 These levels are described in table 5.